RozbehSharahi/graphql3/README.md

 #### Voting & ACL

-Under the hood, `PageNode` is using an in-house `PageResolver`, which is responsible to resolve a page based on the uid/slug given.
-However, the page-resolver does a bit more than that.
+Under the hood, `RecordNodeBuilder` is using an in-house `RecordResolve`, which is responsible to resolve a record based on the uid/slug given.
+However, the resolver does a bit more than that.
 For instance providing access control, which can be controlled on project level via `Voters`.

-Whenever a page is resolved, it is passed to `AccessDecisionManager` of the symfony package `symfony/security-core`.
-This is also the case inside of `PageListNode`, where every loaded page is checked for access.
+Whenever a record is resolved, it is passed to `AccessDecisionManager`.
+This is also the case inside of `RecordListNodeBuilder`, where every loaded record is checked for access.

 In order to modify/add access control to your project, you can simply create a class which implements `\RozbehSharahi\Graphql3\Security\Voter\VoterInterface`.
 When implementing the interface, your voter will be